๐Ÿฒ

 Registry

-The following one-liner command was taken from evil-winrm source code and uses the registry to enumerate services.
+The following one-liner command was taken from source code and uses the registry to enumerate services.

 Note: this is very useful when using low privileged user.